Ghostscypher/php-mpesa/mpesa_endpoints.md

         "Remarks": " ", // Comments that are sent along with the transaction.
         "QueueTimeOutURL": "http://your_timeout_url", // The timeout end-point that receives a timeout response.
-        "ResultURL": "http://your_result_url", // The end-point that receives the response of the transaction "Occasion": " " // Optional description to be sebt along with the transaction }
+        "ResultURL": "http://your_result_url", // The end-point that receives the response of the transaction "Occasion": " " // Optional description to be sent along with the transaction }
 ```